The ever-growing beard styles and trends have further reinforced many men’s natural desires to have thick, luscious facial hair.

 Some key vitamins to look for in a well-rounded supplement include biotin, Vitamin C and zinc.

-Unlike the beard transplant or the Minoxidil, this is not meant to spur new hair growth but rather to help with the process of hair growth.
+Unlike the beard transplant or the Minoxidil, this is not meant to spur new hair growth but rather to help with the process of hair growth and hair restoration.

 Because of this, it might not produce the dramatic results you’re looking for, but it can improve upon what you’ve got.